mooman/rails3_sequel/README.md

     config.loggers << Logger.new('test.log')

     # shortcut to log_warn_duration in Sequel
+    # you can also set this option in database.yml
     config.log_warn_duration

 These options may be useful in the production configuration file.
 Rails does not log any SQL in production mode, but you may want to still log long running queries or queries with errors (which are supported by Sequel).

 Rake tasks usage:

+    db:create
+      Creates the database defined in your Rails environment.
+Unlike AR, this does not create test database with your development.
+You must specify your Rails environment manually. ex.
+RAILS_ENV=test rake db:create
     db:migrate
       You know what this does.
     db:migrate:up